 Go frankly, I hate it.

-What if I just decide?
+What if I just decide, screw it?

 It's what's happening.

-Top UK doctors chilling claim NHF National Health Service kills off 130,000 elderly patients a year.
+Top UK doctors chilling claim NHF, National Health Service, kills off 130,000 elderly patients a year.

-I'd like the freedom to be able to ignore the laws I disagree with.
+I'd like the freedom to be able to ignore the laws I disagree with because there's some really dumb ones out there.

-There's some really really stupid laws out there.
+There's some really, really stupid laws out there.

-But of course we don't have that ability.
+But of course, we don't have that ability.

 So it's a hugely consequential week for Obama, says the politico to that.

-It's a hugely consequential week to America is what we're facing.
+It's a hugely consequential week to America, is what we're facing.

-The New York Times has a story here, supporters slow to grasp health laws Legal risks.
+The New York Times has a story here, supporters slow to grasp health laws, legal risks.

 Peter Baker came out on Saturday.

-Supporters slow to grasp.
+Supporters slow to grasp health laws, legal risks.

-Just one of at least a dozen articles in the mainstream press over the weekend that are second guessing Obama's legal strategy in defending Obamacare if it loses.
+Just one of at least a dozen articles in the mainstream press over the weekend that are second-guessing Obama's legal strategy in defending Obamacare if it loses.

-This is all anticipating losing health care.
+I'm just all anticipating losing health care.

-Oh no, what are Obama's supporters gonna do?
+What are Obama's supporters going to do?

-Oh no, Obama's supporters are slow to grasp the legal risks.
+Obama's supporters are slow to grasp the legal risks.

 Now, what the Times is doing in their story from Saturday, they're pushing the Kardashian regime talking point.